 While it's nice to imagine a world without pests, the truth is there are more of them than there are of us.
 The fight against ants and other bugs or insects is ongoing.
-Some of the problems with ant control rest within the ant's capabilities.
+Some of the problems with getting rid of ants rest within the ant's capabilities.
 The only true solution for ant infestations are treatments delivered by pest management professionals, followed by a strict adherence and dedication to prevention.
-Ants will always come back.
+Ants are part of the natural landscape and the potential for reinfestation is not going to be totally eliminated.
+In other words: ants will always come back.
 It's just a matter of how difficult you make it for them to enter your home, and how prepared you are for them once they get there.
-To make sure that your home and property are uninviting to ants, you only need to make one call.
-Terminix® knows how to get rid of ants and will turn your ant problem into an ant solution.
-Get started today on a Pest Control Plan.

 How do I keep ants out of my house?